Dash Customer Support

 - After receiving my VirtualPBX VoIP phones, what do I do next?Simply follow the New VoIP Device Guide included with the equipment and begin to experience the benefits of VirtualPBX.
 Starting up is easy as plugging in the phone and start calling.

-- Does Office work for Canadian customers?Yes, all features of VirtualPBX are available for Canadian users.
+- Does VirtualPBX work for Canadian customers?Yes, all features of VirtualPBX are available for Canadian users.
 Please check with our sales department for the availability of Canadian numbers.

 - Do you offer service for international calls?
 Yes, international calls may be placed using VirtualPBX.
 All outbound international calls are charged per minute using VirtualPBX’s low international rates.